MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

     csoGroupLarge = csoList.addGroup("large")

     csoGroupSmall.setUsePathPointColor(True)
-    csoGroupSmall.setPathPointColor((0,0,1))
+    csoGroupSmall.setPathPointColor((0, 1, 0))

     csoGroupLarge.setUsePathPointColor(True)
-    csoGroupLarge.setPathPointColor((1,0,0))
+    csoGroupLarge.setPathPointColor((1, 0, 0))

 def _getCSOList():
     return ctx.field("CSOListContainer.outCSOList").object()
 ```
 {{</highlight>}}

 The function gets the current CSOList from the output field of the `CSOListContainer`.
-Initially it should be empty.
+Initially, it should be empty.
 If not, we want to start with an empty list, therefore we remove all existing CSOs.

 We also create two new CSO lists: one list for small contours, one list for larger contours, depending on the defined *areaThreshold* from the modules parameter.

 Additionally, we also want to define different colors for the CSOs in the lists.
-Small contours shall be drawn green, large contours shall be drawn red.
+Small contours shall be drawn in green, large contours shall be drawn in red.

 In order to listen for changes on the contours, we need to register for notifications.
 Create a new function *registerForNotification*.